mui/material-ui/docs/data/base/components/popup/popup.md

 :::info
 Base UI also contains the [Popper](/base-ui/react-popper/) component with a very similar API.
-It's based on the [Popper](https://popper.js.org/) library, which is in maintenance mode and it's deprecated itself.
+It's based on the [Popper](https://popper.js.org/) library, which is in maintenance mode.

 We recommend using the Popup component instead.
 :::